yihui/yihui.org/content/knitr/options.md

     `warning()`) in the output.
 If `FALSE`, all warnings will be printed in the console instead of the output document.
 It can also take numeric values as indices to select a subset of warnings to include in the output.
-Note that these values reference the indices of the warnings themselves (e.g. 3 means "the third warning thrown from this chunk") and not the indices of which expressions are allowed to emit warnings.
+Note that these values reference the indices of the warnings themselves (e.g., `3` means "the third warning thrown from this chunk") and not the indices of which expressions are allowed to emit warnings.